gigalixir/gigalixir-cli/docs/source/main.rst

 You can safely ignore Kubernetes errors like :bash:`[libcluster:k8s_example]` errors because you probably aren't running inside Kubernetes.

-If the above commands succeed, then please `contact us for help`_.
-If not, `contact us`_ anyway and we'll do our best to help you.

 If they don't work, the first place to check is :bash:`prod.exs`.
 Make sure you have :elixir:`server: true` somewhere and there are no typos.

 In case static assets don't show up, you can try the following for Phoenix 1.3 and then re-run the commands above.